 The correct operation of the compressor trip system and the dump and isolation valves is an important contributor to the safe operation of oxygen compressors.
-In order to ensure correct operation, all the components shall be recalibrated and the system subjected to a full functional test every 3 years at least.
+In order to ensure correct operation, all the components shall be recalibrated and the system subjected to a full functional test at least once every 3 years.